webdriverio/webdriverio/website/docs/Testrunner.md

 npm install @wdio/cli
 ```

-To see the command line interface help, just type the following command in your terminal:
+To see the command line interface help, type the following command in your terminal:

 ```sh
 $ npx wdio --help